Bikash-Malu/Mentor_Offical/README.md

 2. **Access the application:**

-    Open a web browser and navigate to `http://localhost:8080` (or the configured port).
+    Open a web browser and navigate to `http://localhost:8080` (or the tomcat port).

 ## Features